Articles:

 DNS issues – temporary problems with domain settings, etc.

-Why is the email no longer being sent to the client?
+Why the email is no longer sent to the client

-If a bounce has previously been recorded for a client's email address, the Kwiga system automatically stops sending emails to that address.
-This is an important security mechanism that works in the interests of all users of the platform, including your other students.
+If a bounce was previously recorded for a client's email address, the Kwiga system automatically stops sending emails to that address.
+This is an important protection mechanism that works in the interests of all platform users, including your other students.

-When you repeatedly try to send emails to non-working addresses, email providers start to consider you a spammer.
-This can result in your emails ending up in spam even for customers who are expecting them
+When you keep trying to send emails to such invalid addresses, email providers start to consider you a spammer.
+This may result in your emails going to spam even for clients who are expecting them.

-It also helps you comply with email provider policies.
-Gmail, Outlook, and other services may block a sender who ignores bounces and continues to send emails to non-existent addresses.
+In addition, this helps comply with email provider policies.
+Gmail, Outlook, and other services may block a sender who ignores bounces and continues sending emails to non-existent addresses.

 How to resume sending

 Sometimes the situation may change.
-For example, a customer may have cleared their overflowing mailbox.
-In such cases, you can resume sending emails.
+For example, a client cleared their full mailbox.
+In such cases, email sending can be resumed.

-If the client has informed you that the problem has been resolved, please contact Kwiga support.
-Be sure to specify the specific email address for which you want to resume sending and describe what was done to resolve the problem.
+If the client told you that the issue has been resolved, contact Kwiga Support.
+Be sure to specify the exact email address for which sending needs to be resumed, and describe what was done to resolve the issue.
 For example: “The client confirmed that they cleared their mailbox.”

-The support service will analyze the situation, check the bounce history, and, if possible, resume sending emails to the specified address.
+Support will analyze the situation, check the bounce history, and, if possible, resume email sending to the specified address.

 Checking the database before import

-If you plan to import a database of email addresses for mailing lists that you have been collecting for a long time, we recommend that you check its quality before uploading it to Kwiga.
+If you plan to import an email database for campaigns that you have been collecting for a long time, we strongly recommend checking its quality before uploading it to Kwiga.

-Note: If necessary, you can also contact Kwiga support for additional advice on verifying your contact database (may be charged separately).
+Note: If necessary, you can also contact Kwiga Support for additional консультации on verifying your contact database (may be charged separately).

 Didn't find the answer?
 Contact the support service via online chat or Telegram